jeremyckahn/js-project-starter/README.md

   * A build process
   * Versioned releases

+[This blog post](https://tech.jellyvision.com/2017/08/javascript-projects-joining-the-present/) explores some of the motivations of this project.

 ## Getting started

 To use this as the base for a new project: